GreatCowBASIC/Help/output/md/frequently_asked_questions.md

 <span class="strong">**Why doesn’t anything come up when I run
 GCBASIC.exe?**</span>

-GCBASIC is a command line compiler.
+GCBASIC IS a command line compiler.
 To compile a file, you can drag and drop it onto the GCBASIC.exe icon.

-There are also several Integrated Development Environments, or IDEs, available for GCBASIC.
-These will give you an area where you can edit your program and a button to send the program to the chip.
+If you use an Integrated Development Environment (IDE) you can edit your program and press an ICON to send the program to the chip.
 Several are listed on the GCBASIC website.

+The recommended IDE for Windows is GCCODE.

-<span class="strong">**What Microchip PIC and Atmel AVR microcontrollers
+<span class="strong">**What Microchip PIC, Atmel AVR or LGT
-does GCBASIC support?**</span>
+microcontrollers does GCBASIC support?**</span>

-Hopefully, all 8 bit Microchip PIC and Atmel AVR microcontrollers (those in the PIC10, PIC12, PIC16 and PIC18 families).
+Hopefully, all 8 bit Microchip PIC, Atmel AVR and LGT microcontrollers and (those in the PIC10, PIC12, PIC16 and PIC18 families).
 If you find one that GCBASIC does not work with properly, please post about it in the Compiler Problems section of the GCBASIC forum.

 <span class="strong">**Is GCBASIC case sensitive?**</span>